hull-ships/hull-clearbit/README.md

 ### Logs :

   Logs that are specific for Clearbit Connector :
-    - `incoming.user.start` - when started to saving user to clearbit
+    - `outgoing.user.start` - when started to saving user to Clearbit
+    - `incoming.user.start` - when receiving webhook from Clearbit
-    - `clearbit.prospector.success` - when fetching clearbit prospects
+    - `clearbit.prospector.success` - when fetching Clearbit prospects